Westport station (Metro-North)

-Westport station (also informally known as Saugatuck station) is a commuter rail stop on the Metro-North Railroad's New Haven Line, located in Westport, Connecticut.
+Westport station (also known as Saugatuck station) is a commuter rail stop on the Metro-North Railroad's New Haven Line, located in Westport, Connecticut.
 It is located in the center of the Saugatuck section of town, a few miles south of downtown Westport, and is one of two stations serving Westport.
 The station was named Westport & Saugatuck in timetables of the New Haven Railroad and the early years of its corporate successor, Penn Central.

 Station layout

-The station has two high-level side platforms.
-The northern platform is nine cars long, and the southern one is ten cars long.
-The northern platform, adjacent to Track 3, is generally used by westbound trains.
-The southern platform, adjacent to Track 4, is generally used by eastbound trains.
-The New Haven Line has four tracks at this location.
-The two inner tracks, not adjacent to either platform, are used only by express trains.
+The station has two high-level side platforms serving the outer tracks of the four-track Northeast Corridor.
+The northern (New York-bound) platform is nine cars long, while the southern platform is ten cars long.

 The station has 1,454 parking spaces, 1,126 of them owned by the state.
-The ticket office at the station was closed on July 7, 2010 and tickets must be purchased from vending machines adjacent to the platforms.
+The ticket office at the station was closed on July 7, 2010; tickets must be purchased from vending machines adjacent to the platforms.